helloGitWorld-ctrl/kilocode/apps/kilocode-docs/docs/cli.md

 | `sessionUpdate`     | ✅     | Stream agent responses in real-time                 |
 | `requestPermission` | ✅     | Request user approval for tool actions              |
 | `setSessionMode`    | ✅     | Switch between modes (architect, code, debug, etc.) |

+### Known Limitations

+#### State Synchronization Bridge

+The ACP implementation bridges two different communication models:

+- **Kilo Code Extension**: Uses state synchronization (full state snapshots on every update)
+- **ACP Protocol**: Expects incremental streaming (chunked content updates)

+To derive incremental updates from state snapshots, the agent tracks sent messages to avoid duplicates.
+This adds some complexity but works reliably.

+**Future Improvement:** A more efficient implementation would have the CLI emit streaming events directly from the LLM, rather than batching into full state updates.

+#### Other Current Limitations

+- **Image support**: Not yet implemented
+- **Session persistence**: Sessions are ephemeral (no `loadSession` support)
+- **MCP servers**: Connection parameters accepted but servers not automatically connected

 ### How Tool Approval Works